amlkteam/capstone/README.md

 **1. Finetuning Sentiment Analyzer for a specific economic indicator**

-**Purpose:** To execute two-stage finetuning on the pretrained general sentiment classifier, with first stage feeding in a general Financial News dataset (4000+ examples from [Malo, P., Sinha, A., Korhonen, P., Wallenius, J., & Takala, P. (2014)](https://www.kaggle.com/ankurzing/sentiment-analysis-for-financial-news) ), and second stage feeding in Canadian specific financial news datasets that we have labelled (~600 examples).
+**Purpose:** To execute two-stage finetuning on the pretrained general sentiment classifier, with first stage feeding in a general Financial News dataset (combined and balanced from 4000+ examples from [Malo, P., Sinha, A., Korhonen, P., Wallenius, J., & Takala, P. (2014)](https://www.kaggle.com/ankurzing/sentiment-analysis-for-financial-news), and 500 + examples from [Matheus Gomes de Sousa et. al](https://drive.google.com/file/d/1eqNwkqb1tnaJm_l975K6LJBic8pMof1x/view)), and second stage feeding in Canadian specific financial news datasets that we have labelled (~600 examples).

 Required files: